ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 If you have been following along since the beginning of the series, then you will have a *binary* file called `simple_api` and a *systemd unit file* called `simple_api.service` in your current working directory.
 In order to get these files onto our linux server, we are going to use a utility called ***scp***.

-SCP stands for **S**ecure **C**opy.
+SCP stands for **S**ecure **C**opy **P**rotocol.
 It is a simple command line utility that transfers files from your local machine, to a remote server (or the other way around!).
+SCP uses the same mechanism as SSH to secure your "over the wire" communications.
 If you are more comfortable with an ftp utility, or a program such as filezilla, feel free to use that instead.

 ### Copy the Binary File onto Your Linux Server